dorkodu/sage/sage.md

 >
 > If you set these constraints for *‘age’* attribute, it must return a non-null, integer value.

-##### Combining List and Non-Null

-The List and Non‐Null wrapping types can compose, representing more complex types.
-The rules for result coercion of Lists and Non‐Null types apply in a recursive fashion.

-For example if the inner item type of a List is Non‐Null (e.g. `[T!]`), then that List may not contain any **null** items.
-However if the inner type of a Non‐Null is a List (e.g. `[T]!`), then **null** is not accepted however an empty list is accepted.

 ### Descriptions

 Documentation is a boring part of API development.
 But it turned about to be a killer feature when we decided that any Sage service should be able to publish a documentation easily.

 To allow Sage service designers easily write documentation alongside the capabilities of a Sage API, descriptions of Sage definitions are provided alongside their definitions and made available via introspection.
-Although descriptions are completely optional, we think it is really useful.
+Although descriptions are completely optional, we think they are really useful.

 All Sage types, attributes, acts and other definitions which can be described should provide a description unless they are considered self descriptive.